-In December 2015, Congress passed the Every Student Succeeds Act, which reauthorized the Elementary and Secondary Education Act of 1965 and instituted new protections for students in foster care.
-The requirements under Title I, Part A of ESEA, as amended by ESSA, highlight the need to provide educational stability for children in foster care, with particular emphasis on collaboration and joint decision making among school districts, individual schools and custodial agencies to ensure that foster youth have the equitable opportunities for academic achievement and social development.
-These provisions take effect on Dec.
-10, 2016.
+Effective December 2016, the Every Student Succeeds Act (ESSA), which reauthorized the Elementary and Secondary Education Act (ESEA) of 1965, instituted new protections for students in foster care.
+The requirements highlight the need to provide educational stability for children in foster care, with particular emphasis on collaboration and joint decision making among school districts, individual schools, and custodial agencies to ensure that foster youth have the equitable opportunities for academic achievement and social development.